lindsayrr8/lindsayrr8.github.io/_posts/2024-09-21-my-new-blog-post.md

 **What is the probability of operating on 10 patients successfully with the traditional method?**

-<br> Okay, this problem is essentially asking us to figure out based on the given information which procedure is riskier: the old way or the new way our surgeon just tried.<br />
+Okay, this problem is essentially asking us to figure out based on the given information which procedure is riskier: the old way or the new way our surgeon just tried.